MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/customize-sharepoint-site-permissions.md

 # SharePoint site permissions

-While SharePoint allows considerable customization of site permissions, we highly recommend using the built-in SharePoint groups for communication site permissions and managing team site permissions through the associated Office 365 group.
+While SharePoint allows considerable customization of site permissions, we highly recommend using the built-in SharePoint groups for communication site permissions and managing team site permissions through the associated Microsoft 365 group.
 For information about managing permissions in the SharePoint modern experience, see [Sharing and permissions in the SharePoint modern experience](modern-experience-sharing-permissions.md).

 If you do need to customize SharePoint groups, this article describes how.